rchain/rchain/rholang/doc/rholangtut-0.2.md

     }

 A sealer/unsealer pair gives the same functionality as public keys, but without cryptography.
 It's merely an attenuation of the coat check described above.
 This design pattern can be used to sign something on a user's behalf.
-In the Rholang blockchain tutorial, we'll see that it even works on the blockchain because there are no secrets to store, only unforgeable names to be kept inaccessible.
+In the Rholang blockchain tutorial, we'll see that a sealer/unsealer pair even works as a signing/verification pair of keys on the blockchain because there are no secrets to store, only unforgeable names to be kept inaccessible.

 ### Beware of sending attenuators